F5Networks/f5-azure-arm-templates/experimental/bigiq/licenseManagement/standalone/2nic/existing-stack/byol/README.md

     - Management subnet: he subnet for the management network requires a route and access to the Internet for the initial configuration to download the BIG-IP cloud library.
     - Internal subnet.
 - **Important**: When you configure the admin password for the BIG-IQ VE in the template, you cannot use the character **#**.
 Additionally, there are a number of other special characters that you should avoid using for F5 product user accounts.
 See [K2873](https://support.f5.com/csp/article/K2873) for details.
-- Since you are deploying the BYOL template, you must have a valid BIG-IQ license token.

 ## Important configuration notes
   - This template creates Azure Security Groups as a part of the deployment.
 For the internal Security Group, this includes ports for accessing BIG-IQ on port 443 and port 22.